AntoineSpiteri2/predicting-the-top3-drivers-and-comparing-machine-learning-algorithms-in-iracing/README.md

 ## API Documentation

-There is no dedicated API endpoint for this project since it uses desktop applications to function.
-However, the internal functions for collecting data and training the models could be adapted into APIs.
+There is no dedicated API endpoint for this project, as it utilises desktop applications to function, such as a native VS Code terminal.
+However, the internal functions for collecting data and training models could be adapted into APIs or other software.

 ## Contributing Guidelines